 FutureLearn, unlike some other online training companies, offers accredited courses.
 Courses are taught in collaboration with universities such as Edinburgh University, John Hopkins University in the United States, and University College London.

-International institutions such as Shanghai International Studies University and the European University Institute offer courses as well.
-Finally, FutureLearn offers training developed by well-known tech and company names such as Accenture and the Raspberry Pi Foundation.
+International institutions such as Shanghai International Studies University and the European University Institute also offer courses.
+Finally, FutureLearn offers training developed by well-known tech companies such as Accenture and the Raspberry Pi Foundation.

 How Does FutureLearn Work?

 FutureLearn operates by providing a variety of short courses, online degrees, and “in-depth programs” to choose from.
-Many of the short courses are free to take, but if you want to pass final exams and receive an official certificate, you must “upgrade” the course.
+Many short courses are free, but if you want to pass final exams and receive an official certificate, you must “upgrade” the course.

-A similar model is used by other online training services, such as Edx and Coursera.
-It’s a great way to learn for free and “test the waters,” with no obligation to pay until you’re certain a course is right for you and want to receive the official certification.
+Other online training services like Edx and Coursera use a similar model.
+It’s a great way to learn for free and “test the waters,” with no obligation to pay until you’re sure a course is right for you and want to receive the official certification.

-When the program begins, students are assigned weekly units with various types of learning materials such as quizzes, videos, and assignments.
+When the program begins, students are assigned weekly units with various learning materials, such as quizzes, videos, and assignments.
 Students who pay for and complete the curriculum receive certificates in either digital or paper format.

 How to use FutureLearn?

-FutureLearn has made sure that your sign-up, onboarding, and learning experience on the platform is a smooth and fruitful experience.
+FutureLearn has ensured that your sign-up, onboarding, and learning experience on the platform is a smooth and fruitful experience.
 You can very easily choose your desired course/class and start learning on the platform by following the steps mentioned below:

 - Choose your online class